 • How much does this cost?: Hvað kostar þetta?

-Watch a quick demonstration of an Icelandic speaking these terms:
+Watch a quick demonstration of an Icelander speaking these terms:

 Language Differences

 Icelandic and English differ significantly in terms of grammar and vocabulary.
-Icelandic features complex grammar rules and a rich set of inflections.
-Despite these differences, the strong emphasis on English education means that Icelanders can switch between languages with ease.
+Icelandic features complex grammar rules, cases, and a rich set of inflections, while English tends to be more straightforward.
+Despite these differences, the strong emphasis on English education means that Icelanders can switch between languages with ease and help you communicate in Iceland even if you never go beyond a few basic Icelandic words.

-If you want to learn more about the Icelandic language read Icelandic Alphabet and Language Basics, blog and learn things in detail!
+If you want to learn more about the Icelandic language read Icelandic Alphabet and Language Basics, blog and explore more posts in the Iceland culture blog.

 Do They Speak English in Iceland FAQs